zepgupta/timezones/README.md

 Timezones are based on a city (user entered), and the server will hit an api to retrieve the UTC offset.

+## Starting the App
+The app is built for a docker environment.
+If you do not have docker, you will need to install it.
+Once docker is installed, simply navigate to the root of the folder and in terminal / command prompt, enter "docker-compose up"

+## Shutting down the App
+Ctrl+C until you have access to enter new commands into the terminal / command prompt.
+Then enter "docker-compose down"

 The database is seeded with a few profiles to start off.
 You can login as an admin with the acount:
 * un: tedmosby@gmail.com
 * pw: password